Turnitin Frequently Asked Questions (FAQs) for Students

 Q. What is an Originality Report?

-Q. How do I use Turnitin as a Lecturer?
+Q. How do I use Turnitin as a student?

 Q. Why do I have to accept Turnitin's 'User Agreement' the first time I use Turnitin?

-Q. What do I do if a student wants to 'opt-out' of using Turnitin?
+Q. How can I 'opt-out' of using Turnitin?

 Q. Why do I get a M14:11 loading error message when I tried to view the originality report?